slouloudis/Better-Reading-Notes/Values&Expressions&Identity.md

 Two keyword and concepts to remember -

-Passed by value - Primative data types, meaning: Strings, Numbers, Null, Undefined and Boolean are compared by their value.
+Passed by value - Primitive data types, meaning: Strings, Numbers, Null, Undefined and Boolean are compared by their value.

 Passed by reference - Objects, arrays and functions are compared by their *reference* to a location in the computers memory.
 When we made the arrays earlier, even though they held the same data types, they hold different references to their storage location, so they are not the same.